zerolagtime/linux-audit-reporting/README.md

 ### Bonus scripts
 A few additional files are present to improve future integration into a larger log reduction system.
+THe following provides explanations of these files.

 #### `continuous_audit_to_syslog`
-A small shell script to continuously watch the audit log and to provide near real-time translations into English that are then injected back into the system logger.
-It follows rotations and only opens the audit.log file at startup or whenever it rotates.
-This provides some nice context for audit records to other system events rather than the mysterious four-line records that are difficult to read.
+A small shell script to watch the audit log continuously and to provide near real-time translations into English.
+As events occur, the software injects the translations back into the system logger.
+The script follows log file rotations and only opens the audit.log file at startup or whenever it rotates.
+This provides context for audit records to other system events rather than the mysterious four-line records that are difficult to read.

 ###  `continuous_audit_to_syslog.service`
 A systemd service definition for the `continuous_audit_to_syslog` that